China’s bridge to Europe and the world

 In 2011, the Luxembourg Stock Exchange (LuxSE) listed the first Dim Sum bond issued in Europe.
 Since then the exchange has experienced rapid growth.
 Today, when Chinese companies plan to list RMB bonds in continental Europe, the LuxSE is a natural choice.

-During 2018, the LuxSE became the global leading Dim Sum bond listing place, overtaking Hong Kong with a global market share of 26%.
+LuxSE is the global leading Dim Sum bond listing venue (by number of bonds), overtaking Hong Kong, Taiwan and the UK with a global market share of 33.9% (PwC & Lipper, Q4 2021).

 Partners in green finance

-China boasts one of the world’s largest bond markets, valued at USD 11 trillion, with a production of green and sustainable bonds in excess of RMB 250 billion (approx. EUR 33 billion).
+China boasts one of the world’s largest bond markets, valued at USD 15 trillion, with an issuance of green bonds in excess of USD 55 bn (RMB 386 billion).

 However, the market may appear off-limits to the international investor community due to the difficulties of accessing the right level of information on the traded bonds.